 Born to Willem I van Nassau-Dillenburg (also known as Willem I de Rijke) and Juliana van Stolberg, Willem initially had a Lutheran upbringing that was later followed by a mandatory Catholic education after the death of his cousin, René van Chalon.
 He was the Prince of Orange (which is located in France today) and bequeathed all his properties and titles, including that of Prince of Orange, to Willem.

-The country which is now known as The Netherlands belonged to the Spanish Kingdom in the sixteenth century.
-The Kingdom occupied a major portion of Europe and was led by Filips II who wanted all the Protestants to become Roman Catholics.
-Most of the Protestants lived to the north of Brussels and as a result, this embarked upon a revolt led by Willem van Oranje against the Spanish government.
+The country, which is now known as The Netherlands, was under the Spanish rule of King Filips II in the 16th century.
+During this period, a lot of Protestants were persecuted since the Spanish King wanted the Protestants to become Roman Catholics.
+A major chunk of Europe was controlled by the Kingdom.
+The heavy taxes, the unfair religious policies and dissatisfaction created a spur of anger, giving rise to a revolt led by Willem van Oranje against the Spanish government.
 The war lasted for eighty years which ended with the formation of de Republiek der Zeven Verenigde Nederlanden (known as the Republic of the Seven United Netherlands, the Republic of the Seven United Provinces or the United Provinces).
-He was assassinated during the war by Balthasar Gérards in the year 1584.
+Willem van Oranje was assassinated during the war by Balthasar Gérards in the year 1584.